L0nelyPlut0/Projects/README.txt

 The projects here are sorted into language:

-## Android (Java):
+  Android (Java):
   - Workout app:
-  This was made in semester break of 2023, to help me better prepare for my app development course in semester 2 of 2023.
+    - This was made in semester break of 2023, to help me better prepare for my app development course in semester 2 of 2023.
-  A app that shows the user some workouts.
-The user can click on workouts and the details will be displayed along with a stopwatch fragment the user can time themself with. this app works well on both phones and tablets and the display adjusts to each accordingly.
+    - A app that shows the user some workouts.
+The user can click on workouts and the details will be displayed along with a stopwatch fragment the user can time themself with.
+    - This app works well on both phones and tablets and the display adjusts to each accordingly.

 ## C++:
 - hotelManager.cpp: